retkowsky/Azure-OpenAI-demos/README.md

 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/PDF%20images%20extraction%20and%20analysis">Go to demo folder</a>

 <b> :fire: New!
 PNR analysis:<br></b>
-An example of a PNR analysis with Azure Open AI<br>
+An example of a PNR analysis with Azure OpenAI<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/PNR%20analysis">Go to demo folder</a>

 <b> :fire: New!
 Project management:<br></b>